michaelkin1/Genome_analysis_michael_kinsella/README.md

 fastqc_postassebmly.sh contains code for the fastQC quality contron of the illumina reads post trimmomatic-processing.

-mummerplot_2.sh contains code for the mummerplot
+mummerplot_2.sh contains code for the mummerplot for the two assemblies against each other.

+prokka_annotation.sh contains code for the prokka functional annotation on the canu assembly.

+quast spades.sh contains code for the quast quality evulation on the spades assembly

+trimmomatic.sh contains code for the trimmomatic process on the illumina reads.